PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 will receive a copy of the contents of the rx_buffer.
 Why?
 I have chosen for this option because, when the M5Echo is sending the morse code text, at every loop of inside the function send_morse(), the I2C will be polled.
 If there are bytes available for reception, the rx_buffer will be filled with the new message packet.
-This new message can be a CMD_MESSAGE msgType.
+This new message can be a message containing a command.
 In that case the sketch (after the I2C polling returning into the send_morse() function, will execute the command received, for instance: CMD_MORSE_END.
 In this case the ongoing sending of morse code will be ended).
 When othere types of messages are received they will be ignored in that moment.
 The